arodmail/aws-doc/cognito/README.md

 1 - Request Authorization

 - The application sends an authorization request to the user pool's `/oauth2/authorize` endpoint.
-- The user pool responds with a redirect its `/login` endpoint, causing the application to launch the hosted UI and prompt the user for their credentials.
+- The user pool responds with a redirect its `/login` endpoint, to launch the hosted UI and prompt the user for their credentials.
-- The user submits their credentials through the hosted UI, and the user pool validates them against a local directory, or against an external IdP.
+- The user submits their credentials through the hosted UI, sent to the user pool for validation  against a local directory, or against an external IdP.

 2 - Authorize